 This cave, in general, is very rich with paintings – in some areas well preserved, in other – nearly lost.

 Cave 4 – vihara

 The largest vihara in Ajanta Caves, created in the 5th century.
 Partly collapsed, most likely during the construction.

-Inscription on the pedestal of Buddha in this vihara tells that the sculpture is a religious gift from private person.
+Inscription on the pedestal of Buddha in this vihara tells that the sculpture is a religious gift from a private person.